shipengcheng1230/OTF2021/README.md

     - `mt.json`: moment tensor solutions (the latest one) from USGS server

-    - `config.json`: plotting parameters and CSF results
+    - `config.json`: plotting-related parameters, such as map extent, cluster offset, and CSF results

     - `stations.csv`: stations we tried to retrieve waveform